aditosoftware/vaadin-extended-native-select/README.md

 This add-on provides a native select with placeholder and empty selection capabilities.
 This is mostly inspired by the [NativeSelect](https://vaadin.com/docs/v8/framework/components/components-nativeselect.html) provided by the Vaadin framework.

+## Download release

+Official releases of this add-on are available at Vaadin Directory.
+For Maven instructions, download and reviews, go to https://vaadin.com/addon/extended-native-select

 ## Getting started

 Here is a simple example on how to try out the add-on